djuszka/academic-kickstart/content/teaching/MiTP2/index.md

 ## The aim of the course

-The aim of this course is introduce C++ programming language, Matlab environment and Python programming language.
-Course is addressed to first year students at  bachelor's degree.
+The aim of this course is to introduce C++ programming language, Matlab environment and Python programming language.
+Course is addressed to the first year undergraduate students.

 ## Laboratory sessions